design-patterns-in-ruby/design-patterns-in-ruby/README.md

 The composite deisgn pattern is a structural pattern used to represent objects that have a hierarchical tree structure.
 It allows for the uniform treatment of both individual leaf nodes and of branches composed of many nodes.

+The implementation in the book is inflexible and doesn't allow Tasks to be dynamically created and doesn't allow dynamically splitting tasks into subtasks.
+To subdivide a task into multiple subtasks, the class of the leaf Task must be changed to a CompositeTask before children can be added.
+A better solution would be to use a single Node class for both leaves and internal nodes.
+With this implementation, leaf nodes can have children added without the need to change it's class.

+For a specific implementation, you can simply inherit from the Node class and extend it with any additional functions you may need.